vungurea/hyperflex-deploy/README.md

 ---

 > We provide this terraform module as sample code to assist you with the installation of your new HyperFlex systems.
 Claim your new devices into your Intersight account, define configurations for your clusters using this repository and then deploy them.
-It is ideal for environment where you have multiple HyperFlex clusters and you are looking for a declarative approach that allows you to define your infrasctructure through code.
+It is ideal for environments where you have multiple HyperFlex clusters and you are looking for a declarative approach of defining your infrasctructure.

 ## Requirements
 ---

-* Terraform 0.13+
+* `Terraform 0.13+`
-* intersight >= 0.1.5 (provider fetched automatically on terraform init)
+* Provider: `intersight >= 1.0.4` (provider fetched automatically on terraform init)

 ## Features
 ---